near/docs/docs/2.develop/quickstart/hello-near.md

 ## Moving Forward

 That's it for our first quickstart tutorial.
 You have now seen a fully functional contract with a minimal user interface and testing.
-Go ahead and check the next example [Count on NEAR](./count-near.md) or proceed straight to the [Develop section](../contracts/anatomy.md) to know how to write your own contract.
+Go ahead and check our [examples](https://near.dev) or proceed straight to the [Develop section](../contracts/anatomy.md) to know how to write your own contract.

 If you have any questions, do not hesitate in joining us on [Discord](https://near.chat).
 We regularly host Office Hours, in which you can join our voice channel and ask questions.